weavervilles/retromium/README.md

 # Supermium
-An up-to-date Chromium-based web browser compatible with Windows Vista, 7 and 8.x.
+An up-to-date Chromium-based web browser compatible with Windows XP, 2003, Vista, 7 and 8.x.

 The Supermium web browser also provides the following features:

--Aero Glass and Aero Glass-style titlebars instead of Windows 10-style ones
+-Aero Glass and Aero Glass-style titlebars instead of Windows 10-style ones (#force-xp-theme in chrome://flags for the latter)

 -Turnaround for major vulnerability patches generally less than one week from upstream disclosure